About Kris Broholm and Actual Fluency

 The mission: 10 languages in 10 years

-To me, decent means being able to communicate impromptu, watching television, reading books and understanding most of what is going on.
-This is probably somewhere between B1 and B2 on the CEFR framework.
+I want to be able to communicate impromptu, watch television, read books and understand most of what is going on.
+This is probably somewhere between B1 and C1 on the CEFR framework.

 I have big plans for my languages, so stay tuned on the blog for more information!

 So what's Actual Fluency?

 I wanted to share my feelings and emotions, because I knew that I could not be alone out there.
 My psychological state as well as being a pretty big introvert, AND suffering from focus problems, which meant that I couldn't just sit down and study for 8 hours a time.